mr4tt/zotbot/README.md

 - [It's Nicky Case!](https://ncase.me) - i make shtuff for curious & playful peeps

 # misc_longform
+- [Banana Ducks of Dubai](https://yousaydubai.com/2018/07/18/banana-ducks-of-dubai/) - They are just silly.
+No apparent real purpose.
+When I first saw the BANANA DUCKS of downtown Dubai, I thought that perhaps they were marking some slippery parts of the pavement – ?
+But no,…

+- [Unexpected Things that are People](https://bengoldhaber.substack.com/p/unexpected-things-that-are-people) - panlegal expressions of personhood

 - [Points of contact – a short history of door handles](https://apollo-magazine.com/history-door-handle-designs/) - Door handles can be the first and only part of a building we touch, but their design is all too often an afterthought

 - [You Are How You Act](https://boz.com/articles/you-are-how-you-act) - You are the sum of your behaviors not your intentions